MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 7. Note down the name of created class, with its package and classname.
 8. Rebuild the image generator extension, copy it in platform configuration project and rebuild the platform (see above).

-If the only constraint is the pixels array aligment, the Image Generator extension is not useful:
+If the only constraint is the pixels array alignment, the Image Generator extension is not useful:

 1. Open platform configuration file ``display/display.properties``.
 2. Add the property ``imageBuffer.memoryAlignment``.